fcurti/currencyConverter/README.rst

 Currency data sources
 ---------------------

-The default source is the `European Central Bank <http://www.ecb.int/>`_.
-This is the ECB historical rates for 42 currencies against the Euro since 1999.
+The exchange rate source in use is the `European Central Bank <https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml>`_.
-It can be downloaded here: `eurofxref-hist.zip <http://www.ecb.int/stats/eurofxref/eurofxref-hist.zip>`_.
-The converter can use different sources as long as the format is the same.

 Installation